plabayo/rama/docs/book/src/faq.md

 - [http_web_service_dir_and_api.rs](https://github.com/plabayo/rama/tree/main/examples/http_web_service_dir_and_api.rs):
   a web service example showcasing how one can make a web service to serve a website which includes an XHR API;

-That said, `rama` is a modular proxy framework, and not a web framework.
-Our recommendation for people who are looking for a web framework is `axum` (<https://github.com/tokio-rs/axum>).
-It is however a bit much to have to pull in Axum just for the minimal web services one might need as part of a proxy service.
+Given Rama's prime focus is to aid in the development of proxy services it is even more natural to write web services that run as part of a proxy service, e.g.:
-Examples of web services that might run as part of a proxy service are:

 - a k8s health service ([/examples/http_k8s_health.rs](https://github.com/plabayo/rama/tree/main/examples/http_k8s_health.rs));
 - a metric exposure service;
 - a minimal api service (e.g. to expose device profiles or certificates);
 - a graphical interface / control panel;

-The goal of `rama` is to be the framework to build up proxies of all kinds.
-And as such we do want to provide a great experience for the web services that you do need to build as part of your proxy goals.

-Even more so, at plabayo we love to dogfeed on our own projects, and as such we also use `rama` for "pure" regular web services.
-It is however not a general thing we recommend.

 Please consult [./web_servers.md](./web_servers.md) for more information.

 ## Help!
 I get trait-related compile errors that I do not understand!!

-Rama's code is written in a very generic manner, which combined with the fact that it is written with a tokio multithreaded environment and at the same time with the goal to provide you with high level ergonomical features, results in a pretty complicated set of trait bounds and restrictions of all kinds.
+Rama's code is written in a very generic manner, which combined with the fact that it is written with a tokio multithreaded work-stealing environment and at the same time with the goal to provide you with high level ergonomical features, results in a pretty complicated set of trait bounds and restrictions of all kinds.

-As such it is very easy to write that, especially when you're new to `rama` which will give a compiler error for which you have no clue how to resolve it.
+As such it is very easy to write code — especially when you're new to `rama` — which will give a compiler error for which you have no clue how to resolve it.
 Sometimes the answer can be found in the compiler output if you know at what line to spot, but at times the answer might honestly not be there at all.

 Axum had similar issues at the past and they solved it as far as we know by: